Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Domain walls in valley-Zeeman SOC

-In the continuum theory the in-gap modes hosted by DWs are labeled by at least a valley index $\taus$, and possibly also a spin $S_z$ quantum number $\spins$, so even the topological theorem cannot prevent the mixing of modes in case these numbers become ill-defined.
-Therefore in this Section we study via exact diagonalization the tight-binding lattice models of these DWs with three main goals: (i) To confirm the continuum theory predictions when DW profile varies slowly over many lattice sites; (ii) To assess the robustness to intervalley scattering and lattice anisotropy using an atomically sharp DW profile, and (iii) To assess the robustness to including all spin-orbit terms simultaneously, which as benefit removes any spin-rotation symmetry of the continuum modeling.
+In the preceding continuum theory the electronic modes hosted by DWs are labeled by a valley index $\taus$, so even the spectral flow theorem cannot prevent the mixing and gapping-out of modes in presence of inter-valley scattering on the graphene lattice.
+Therefore we study via exact diagonalization the tight-binding lattice models of DWs with two main goals: (i) To confirm the continuum theory predictions when DW profile varies slowly over many lattice sites; (ii) To assess the robustness to intervalley scattering and lattice anisotropy using an atomically sharp DW profile.

 The tight-binding Hamiltonian collecting all the position-dependent coupling terms we consider is: